-12th ICC MENA Conference on International Arbitration
+13th ICC MENA Conference on International Arbitration

-Dubai English and Arabic CLPD, CLE, MCLE & CNB
+Abu Dhabi English and Arabic CLPD, CLE, MCLE & CNB

-The 12th ICC MENA Conference on International Arbitration will take place on 26-27 February 2024 in Dubai.
-Gathering over 250 participants, this must-attend event for arbitration professionals will help you to keep up to date with the latest trends, developments and strategies in arbitration in the Middle East.
-The conference will offer a line-up of top-class speakers, engaging discussions and excellent networking opportunities.
+Taking place on 10-11 February 2025, the 13th ICC MENA Conference on International Arbitration is a must-attend for arbitration professionals who want to keep up to date with the latest trends, developments and strategies in arbitration in the Middle East and North Africa.

-• Practicing lawyers
+• Practising lawyers

 • Arbitrators, mediators